Western rock nuthatch: Taxonomy

+It is closely related to eastern rock nuthatch S. tephronota and overlaps with it in the east of its range.
+Populations in the west of the range (S. n. neumayer) are very similar to eastern rock nuthatches in the east of its range, but where they overlap, they have both evolved by character displacement to become distinct; western rock nuthatches there have become smaller, and with a weaker eyestripe, while eastern rock nuthatches in the overlap zone have become larger, and with a broader, more conspicuous eyestripe.

+Behaviour

 This territorial species builds a flask-shaped nest from mud, dung and hair or feathers in a rock crevice, cave, or under an overhang on a rock face.
 Decorative items may be pushed into crevices and cracks near the entrance to the nest.
 The nest is lined with softer materials and the entrance is sealed with mud.
 4-10 eggs are laid, and are white speckled with yellow.